Deekshithagi/Ai_travel_planner/README.md

 #  AI-Powered Travel Planner
-A full-stack MERN web application that generates personalized travel itineraries using **AI (OpenRouter LLM Integration)**.
+A full-stack MERN web application that generates personalized travel itineraries using **AI model (OpenRouter Integration)**.
 Users can **register, log in, input trip details, and instantly receive an AI-generated travel plan** which is also saved to the database.

 ---